-It is this castle that you will discover now with me.
-The virtual tour brings lots of photos and tips for your real-life visit (at the end, a link leads to extra photos).
+This is the castle you will discover now with me.
+The virtual tour brings lots of photos and tips for your real-life visit.
+At the end, a link leads to extra photos.

-Get ready for another adventure in the Algarve (south of Portugal).
+Get ready for another adventure in the Algarve.

-Living in the Algarve makes me wish to visit Silves every year.
-At least once per year, in August, when the city promotes the famous Silves Medieval Fair.
+Living in the Algarve makes me go to Silves every year.
+At least once per year, in August, when the city promotes the popular Silves Medieval Fair.

-Take a deep breath.
-You’re about to witness what is considered by many people to be the best example of Islamic military constructions in Portugal.
+Take a deep breath: You’re about to witness what researchers consider being the best example of Islamic military constructions in Portugal.

-Damas, can you say something about the history of the castle before we start the visit?
+Damas, can you say something about the past of the castle before we start the visit?

-Disputes continued in the Christian Reconquest phase.
-In 1189, under the command of King D. Sancho I, with the aid of the Crusaders, the Portuguese armies attacked Silves relentlessly, with a wide variety of war machines.
-People surrendered and were brutally sacked, with many deaths even after surrender.
+Disputes continued in the Christian Reconquest era.
+In 1189, under the command of King D. Sancho I, with the aid of the Crusaders, the Portuguese armies attacked Silves relentlessly, with a wide variety of war machines — and they won.

-Only two years later, the Muslims counterattacked and managed to retake the region.
 In 1242, there was a frustrated rematch of the knights of the Order of Santiago.
-Only in 1253, under the reign of D. Afonso III, the village of Silves and its castle returned to the hands of Portugal.
+Only in 1253, under the reign of D. Alfonso III, the village of Silves and its castle returned to the hands of Portugal.

-Imagine now the battles, the blood spilled there.
-All the pain.
+Imagine now the battles, the blood spilled there, all the pain, the torture, the despair.
 Today, we visit the area in peace and feel amazed.
-In other words, what was once a site of terror is now a place for tourism.
-This is evolution.
+What once was a site of terror is now a place for tourism — this is evolution.

 The exterior of the castle

-The closer we get to the walls, the bigger the thrills.
-At times like this, my imagination goes beyond the clouds.
-I visualize the workers building that marvel of engineering and architecture.
-Oh, wait.
-I see other inhabitants in their routines… feeling the past in such intense concentration that I can almost touch someone passing by.
-I can even smell their food.
+The closer we get to its walls, the bigger the thrills.
+My imagination flows: I visualize the workers building that marvel of engineering and architecture.
+Oh, wait, I also see other inhabitants in their routines… feeling the past in such an intense concentration that I can almost touch someone passing by.
+I can even smell their food and other aromas.

-Suddenly, the preserved walls grow right in front of us.
-Huge.
-They intimidate us but at the same time make an irresistible invitation to a visit.
+Suddenly, the huge, preserved walls intimidate us but make an irresistible invitation to a visit.

-Interesting, Glauco.
-And I can see that he holds a letter.
-Can you please show it closer?
+Interesting, Damas.
+And I can see he holds a letter.
+Can I take a closer look at it?

 Inside the walls

-Before exploring the interior, we cross a wide covered area that gives access to the ticket sales point.
+Before exploring the interior, we pass through a wide covered area that gives access to the ticket sales point.

 Finally, we cross a glass door to enjoy the best of the day.

-It is worth noting the traces of huge cisterns for water and silos for food.
-Together, cisterns and silos could keep the population in there for a long time, making it more resistant to attacks.
-(It is believed that one of the cisterns was once an ancient Roman well, used for copper exploration.)
+There are also traces of huge cisterns for water and silos for food.
+Together, cisterns and silos could keep the population in there for a long time, making it more resistant to foreign attacks.
+Researches believe one cistern was once an ancient Roman well used for copper exploration.

 Enjoy now this series of photos:

-As you walk along the top of the walls, pay attention to a small room where several items found in local excavations are exposed.
+As you walk along the top of the walls, pay attention to a small room with several items found in local excavations.
 There are pots, jars, amphorae, spearheads, etc.

-Oh, Damas, what an eagerness to see all this in person!
+Oh, Damas, I’m so excited to see all this in person!

 Warnings and tips for your visit

-The bar mentioned above will be paradise to appease your thirst.
-Take the opportunity to sit, relax, contemplate.
+The bar mentioned above will be paradise to appease your thirst (you will want lots of water, water, water… or maybe a Portuguese beer?).
+Sit, relax, contemplate.
+Eat something.
 After all, how many times in life do you sit down to eat and drink inside a castle?

-Rains require thousands of times more attention for those who climb the walls.
-The walls are slippery, and there is no handrail or other support for the visitor to lean on.
-In fact, even without rain it is necessary to be very careful.
-Every year, tourists die in Portugal as a result of falls in places like this.
-The main cause of distraction are moments of selfies.
+Rain requires thousands of times more attention for those who climb the walls, because they’re slippery, and there’s no handrail or other support for the visitor to lean on.
+In fact, even without rain, it’s necessary to be careful: Every year, tourists die in Portugal because of falls in places like this.
+The primary cause of distraction are moments of selfies.